Skånland Municipality: General information

-Skånland was established on 1 July 1926 when the large municipality of Trondenes was divided into three municipalities: Sandtorg (population: 4,224) in the southwest, Skånland (population: 2,443) in the southeast, and Trondenes (population: 3,429) in the north.
+Skånland Municipality was established on 1 July 1926 when the large Trondenes Municipality was divided into three municipalities: Sandtorg Municipality (population: 4,224) in the southwest, Skånland Municipality (population: 2,443) in the southeast, and Trondenes Municipality (population: 3,429) in the north.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipality of Astafjord (population: 1,120) was merged into Skånland.
-On the same date, the part of Skånland on the island of Rolla (population: 143) was transferred to neighboring Ibestad Municipality.
+On 1 January 1964, the neighboring Astafjord Municipality (population: 1,120) was merged into Skånland.
+On the same date, the part of Skånland on the island of Rolla (population: 143) was transferred to the neighboring Ibestad Municipality.

-The municipalities of Skånland and Tjeldsund voted to merge on 1 January 2020 to form a new, larger municipality of Tjeldsund.
+On 1 January 2020, Skånland Municipality was merged into the neighboring Tjeldsund Municipality, the newly merged municipality became part of Troms county (since Tjeldsund Municipality was in Nordland county and Skånland Municipality was in Troms county prior to the merger).

 Name

-The municipality (originally the parish) is named after the old Skånland farm (Skánøyjarland) since the first Skånland Church was built there in 1870.
+The municipality (originally the parish) is named after the old Skånland farm (Skánøyjarland) since this was where the first Skånland Church was built in 1870.
 The first element is the genitive case of an old name for the area (Skánøy).
 The meaning of this name is uncertain, but it may be of Sami origin, meaning "small mountains" (skánit).
 The last element is land which means "land" or "farm".